mrshurik/indexed-allocator/README.md

 It’s a header-only C++ lib of special allocators for boost node-based containers.

 # Main features
-- decreases container’s memory overhead by reducing size of pointers
+- decreases container’s memory overhead by reducing size of pointers used in the container nodes
 - allows to allocate containers on stack
 - allows to share containers between processes
 - quick container serialization (container’s memory is one buffer)

 ## How?
 Indexed allocator defines pointer class which stores pointers as 32- or 16-bit integers.

+## Motivation
+std::map contains 3 pointers per node, a simple LRU-cache (map + list) contains 5 pointers per node.
+With 64-bit pointers the overhead is significant, especially when the payload is small, say you store pair<int, int> or one pointer.

 ## Requirements
 - at least C++11 standard compilation